Proelia take place during an aestas in any region but Rome; they may also take place during a hiems if a player has the Ring of Gyges.

 - both players have no legiones, in which case they both are

 Mars/Phobos/Deimos.
-War gods may engage in and encourage proelia with any player (including bacchants) whom they encounter during an aestas.
-They may offer the player the following choice: to issue a flagitatio to another player of the war god’s choosing in the same provincia/regnum and engage in a proelium, or to engage in a proelium with the god himself.
+War gods may engage in and encourage proelia with any player who may engage in proelia (including bacchants) whom they encounter during an aestas.
+They may offer the player the following choice: to issue a flagitatio to another player of the war god's choosing in the same provincia/regnum and engage in a proelium, or to engage in a proelium with the god himself.
 Each war god possesses a legio ultrix immortalis (a special die), a legion which cannot die in battle and which he may re-use in any number of concursationes.
 The number of legiones possessed by the war god's opponent determines the number of concursationes.
 If the opponent rolls a number equal to or higher than the number the god rolls, the opponent keeps his own legio; however, if the opponent rolls a number lower than the god, he loses that legio to the war god.
 If the war god encourages or engages in a proelium, he must remain until its conclusion.
-No war god may take a cliens; thus, if he defeats his opponent in every concursatio of a proelium, that player is summarily pronounced dead.
+If he defeats his opponent in every concursatio of a proelium, that player is summarily pronounced dead.
 Phobos may attack only legiones clientarum; Deimos may attack only legiones curiales.

 A day may come when the courage of men fails, when we forsake our friends and break all bonds of fellowship, but it is not this day.
 An hour of wolves and shattered shields, when the age of men comes crashing down, but it is not this day.
 This day we fight!